harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 ```
 A4
-The total number of orthogroups and singleton genes in this isolate:  18,486
+The total number of orthogroups and singleton genes in this isolate:  18,521
-The total number of orthogroups and singleton genes not in the venn diagram:  2,768
+The total number of orthogroups and singleton genes not in the venn diagram:  2,928
-The total number of singleton genes not in the venn diagram:  1,060
+The total number of singleton genes not in the venn diagram:  1,079
 NOV-5
-The total number of orthogroups and singleton genes in this isolate:  18,528
+The total number of orthogroups and singleton genes in this isolate:  18,503
-The total number of orthogroups and singleton genes not in the venn diagram:  2,810
+The total number of orthogroups and singleton genes not in the venn diagram:  2,910
-The total number of singleton genes not in the venn diagram:  1,109
+The total number of singleton genes not in the venn diagram:  1,125
 NOV-27
-The total number of orthogroups and singleton genes in this isolate:  18,503
+The total number of orthogroups and singleton genes in this isolate:  18,495
-The total number of orthogroups and singleton genes not in the venn diagram:  1,730
+The total number of orthogroups and singleton genes not in the venn diagram:  1,833
-The total number of singleton genes not in the venn diagram:  1,083
+The total number of singleton genes not in the venn diagram:  1,075
 NOV-71
-The total number of orthogroups and singleton genes in this isolate:  18,363
+The total number of orthogroups and singleton genes in this isolate:  18,432
-The total number of orthogroups and singleton genes not in the venn diagram:  1,650
+The total number of orthogroups and singleton genes not in the venn diagram:  1,803
-The total number of singleton genes not in the venn diagram:  1,020
+The total number of singleton genes not in the venn diagram:  1,013
 BC-16
-The total number of orthogroups and singleton genes in this isolate:  19,278
+The total number of orthogroups and singleton genes in this isolate:  19,270
-The total number of orthogroups and singleton genes not in the venn diagram:  3,560
+The total number of orthogroups and singleton genes not in the venn diagram:  3,677
-The total number of singleton genes not in the venn diagram:  2,006
+The total number of singleton genes not in the venn diagram:  2,007
 NOV-9
-The total number of orthogroups and singleton genes in this isolate:  18,326
+The total number of orthogroups and singleton genes in this isolate:  18,417
-The total number of orthogroups and singleton genes not in the venn diagram:  1,639
+The total number of orthogroups and singleton genes not in the venn diagram:  1,798
-The total number of singleton genes not in the venn diagram:  1,033
+The total number of singleton genes not in the venn diagram:  1,048
 BC-1
-The total number of orthogroups and singleton genes in this isolate:  18,531
+The total number of orthogroups and singleton genes in this isolate:  18,466
-The total number of orthogroups and singleton genes not in the venn diagram:  2,608
+The total number of orthogroups and singleton genes not in the venn diagram:  2,824
-The total number of singleton genes not in the venn diagram:  1,062
+The total number of singleton genes not in the venn diagram:  1,078
 ```

 #Analysis of orthogroups unique to UK race 2 (Strains BC-16 & A4)